 Flight attendants at Branson’s Virgin Atlantic Airlines and subsidiary Virgin Australia have voted to form unions with British and Australian labor unions.

 “We want a union because we believe success for our company and success for employees go hand in hand,” said Sherry Shoemake, a Virgin America flight attendant from San Francisco.
 “Sitting down to negotiate a contract will give us a chance to put consistent rules in place.
 We operate differently than many other airlines.
 We want a contract that reflects and respects the Virgin America difference.
 We’re not looking for some cookie-cutter contract, we want to ‘Virginize’ labor relations.”

-The National Mediation Board, which supervises union representation elections in the transportation industry, is required to schedule an election within 45 days.
+The NMB, which supervises union representation elections in the transportation industry, is required to schedule an election within 45 days.
 Virgin America flight attendants will vote under new democratic procedures approved by the NMB in 2010, which specify that elections will be decided by a simple majority of those voting.
 In the past, any worker who did not vote was counted as a “no” ballot.
 The new NMB rules align voting procedures for railway and labor workers with those that apply to all other private sector workers.

 “We’re here to support Virgin America flight attendants in every way we can,” said TWU’s McCann.
 “We fully expect management at Virgin American to respect the decision made by the majority of flight attendants to seek union representation, and we look forward to a fast and fair election campaign.”